Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Lie--Poisson preserving time integrator

 The strategy of deriving the structure preserving numerical scheme for \eqref{qEu} is based on the following observation.
-Flow \eqref{qEu} on $\mathfrak{f}^{*}=\mathfrak{su}(N)\ltimes\mathfrak{su}(N)^{*}$ can be seen as a Poisson reduction of some Hamiltonian system on $T^{*}F$ with right-invariant Hamiltonian.
+The flow \eqref{qEu} on the dual of $\mathfrak{f}=\mathfrak{su}(N)\ltimes\mathfrak{su}(N)^{*}$ can be seen as a Poisson reduction of a Hamiltonian system on $T^{*}F$ with a right-invariant Hamiltonian.
 The reduction emerges from the momentum map $\mu\colon T^{*}F\to\mathfrak{f}^{*}$.
-This actually reflects the fact that the continuous equations \eqref{MHD} are a Poisson reduced Hamiltonian flow on the continuous counterpart of the cotangent bundle $T^{*}F$, as was discussed above.
+The situation reflects the fact that the continuous equations \eqref{MHD} are a Poisson reduced Hamiltonian flow on the continuous counterpart of the cotangent bundle $T^{*}F$, as was discussed above.
 The momentum map has the property that it is a Poisson map between $T^{*}F$ and $\mathfrak{f}^{*}$.
 Therefore, having a discrete symplectic flow $\Phi_{h}\colon T^{*}F\to T^{*}F$ that is equivariant with respect to the lifted right action of $F$ on $T^{*}F$, one gets a Poisson integrator $\phi_{h}\colon\mathfrak{f}^{*}\to\mathfrak{f}^{*}$ by applying the momentum map.

-We need therefore to "unreduce" the system \eqref{qEu} to the canonical system on $T^{*}F$, apply a symplectic integrator that keeps the flow on $T^{*}F$, check that it is also equivariant, and finally reduce the method back to $\mathfrak{f}^{*}$.
+We need therefore to \textit{reconstruct} the canonical system on $T^{*}F$ from the system \eqref{qEu}, apply a symplectic integrator that keeps the flow on $T^{*}F$, check that it is also equivariant, and finally reduce the method back to $\mathfrak{f}^{*}$.
 To do so, one needs the momentum map $\mu$.